 In 2017, Devialet was looking for a new experience for his mobile app.
-At the time, it was quite deceptive compared to the speaker's quality, the app's strategy was not quite working with the current UX, and the lacks of UI make all the brand looks far from anything you’d spend 2000$ on.
+At the time, its design was quite deceptive compared to the speaker's quality, the product’s strategy was not quite working with the current UX, and the lacks of UI made the whole brand look far from anything you’d spend 2000$ on.

-A significantly simplification of how the app works between your speakers and your sources, supported by a solid and minimalistic UI putting ease of use, perfectionism and personnalization at the core of the new product.
+A significant simplification of how the app works between your speakers and your sources, supported by a solid and minimalistic UI putting ease of use, perfectionism and personalization at the core of the new product.

-Once your Phantom is unpacked and linked to the app, you can use the source you like to share sound, by finding your personnal settings in the next screen.
-A simple and already known flow to enjoy your speaker, and one more to easily connect or unconnect to the others you might own.
+Once your Phantom is unpacked and linked to the app, you can use the source you like to share the sound, by choosing a source in your personal settings by swiping on the next screen.
+A simple and already known flow to enjoy your speaker, and another one to easily connect or disconnect to others you might own.

 FILL THE SPACE

-Have one, two, a castle full of Phantom ?
-Control what’s playing where with a simple acces to all of them and pair them as you wish, knowing what’s playing at any second.
+You have one, two, a castle full of Phantom ?
+Control what’s playing where it's playing at any second by having a simple access to all of them and pair them as you wish.

-For every new partnership Devialet starts, we promise you the best experience you could expect.
-When it comes to your TV, maybe you prefer an ambiant arty feeling in the room, or maybe gathering your friend in front of the next Jain’s rad clip ? (these are amazing right ?)
+For every new partnership Devialet concludes, we promise you the best experience you could expect.
+When it comes to your TV, maybe you prefer to have an arty feeling in the room, or you want to gather your friends in front of the next Jain’s rad clip ? (these are amazing, right?)

 FONTS AND ART DIRECTION IDEAS

 Back to basics.
-To follow the new product strategy, a new art direction based on the clean lines of the Phantom and its vibrating amps, you could find the same principle on the app supported by two sharps fonts, familiar from a far, but perfectly combined with the logo.
+To follow the new product strategy, a new art direction based on the clean lines of the Phantom and its vibrating amps, you can find the same principles that make out the identity of the Phantom in the design of the app, supported by two sharp fonts looking familiar from a far, but perfectly combined with the logo.

 SUN TRIP TOUR